 I arrived in Delhi in early 2018, to start my job as a Design Researcher.
 Research is an integral part of design, forming the base of any design project.
 It’s a fundamental skill that students are taught as part of the foundation of their design education.
-What we do at Treemouse is Ethnographic research.
+Research at Treemouse heavily draws from Ethnographic research methodology.
 At first glance, it is easy to mistake it for ‘market research’ from a commercial point of view.
 But they are not the same.
 This is not about statistics, but about stories.
 Not about numbers, but narratives.
 Doesn’t involve computation, but conversation and observation.
 It is a way to understand an individual and her environment through her perspective.

 The week I joined the team, I was immediately absorbed into an on-going ethnographic research project about a certain skin condition for a large Indian pharmaceutical company.
 My first site visit was a trip to the massive Ram Manohar Lohia Hospital in central Delhi.
 I must admit, I was intimidated by the number of people in that labyrinth of wards, waiting halls and consultation chambers.
 I immediately found myself in the middle of an Immersion Theater production.
 People here and there were groaning while their relatives stood by; they were lying on stretchers, suspiciously covered from head to toe with blankets; there was even an instance of a sudden loud thud followed by a piercing wail that emerged from one end of the atrium.
 Some people rushed in that direction; I stopped on my tracks to watch chaos unfold, but my teammate pulled me away in another direction.
 There was work to be done, people to be interviewed.
 I was flustered within minutes of entering the building.

 I have never been fond of visiting hospitals.
-They are grim establishments where everyone else looks sicker than you are and that make you worry about contracting their illnesses as well.
+They are grim establishments where everyone else looks sicker than you are, making you worry about contracting their illnesses as well.
 I wouldn’t claim that that field visit went great for me.
-Well, I saved myself from doing anything disastrous, but I wasn’t of any particular help to the two other researchers whom I had gone with.
+Well, I saved myself from doing anything disastrous, but I wasn’t of any particular help to the two other researchers I had accompanied.
 The reasons for my seeming ineptness that day were that, firstly, I am not a person to start a conversation with a stranger, unless I absolutely need to.
 Secondly, Hindi is my third language, which I started using in conversation just about four years ago.
 I came back exhausted from witnessing the encounters of that day, but with resolutions of working on my communication skills and beyond that, conversational skills.

 The thing about the practice of ethnographic research is that you never leave the job behind at the workplace at the end of the day.
 It makes sense to me to think that I’m a researcher, full-time.
 Every person I encounter, is an opportunity to practice for future interactions.
 Every conversation is a preparation for the next one.
 So I decided to use this massive library of people that I come across everyday and extract narratives for practice.